 Formal planning of the HST has been a continuous process of over a decade.

-Following implementation attempts in the 1980s, state studies and a temporary commission, a permanent state agency - the California High-Speed Rail Authority - was established in 1996 to move high-speed rail forward.
-The Authority conducted a state-wide planning effort, bringing in local/regional MPOs, cities, and other interested parties, then a formal EIS/EIR process with the FRA as federal lead agency and with state appropriations paying the cost of developing the Statewide Programmatic EIS/EIR Federal Record of Decision and State Notice of Decision issued in 2005.
-The subsequent Bay Area-Central Valley Program EIS/EIR was finished in July 2008.
+Following national and international project implementation attempts in the 1980's, several state studies and a temporary commission, a permanent state agency - the High-Speed Rail Authority - was established in 1996 to move high-speed rail forward.
+The Authority conducted a state-wide planning effort, bringing in local/regional MPOs, cities, and other interested parties, then a formal EIS/EIR process, with the FRA as federal lead agency and with state appropriations paying the cost of developing the Statewide Programmatic EIS/EIR Federal Record of Decision and State Notice of Determination issued in 2005.
+The subsequent Bay Area-Central Valley Programmatic EIS/EIR was finished in July 2008.
+The current project-level EIS/EIR work, for which funding is being requested in this application, is the final step in the planning process before construction can begin.

-The California HST Corridor Program is included in the State Long Range Transportation Improvement Plan, and the State Rail Plan, as well as in MPO plans for the Bay Area MTC, SACOG, Central Valley, SCAG, SANBAG, and SANDAG.
+The California HST Corridor Program is included in the State Long Range Transportation Improvement Plan and the State Rail Plan, as well as in MPO plans for the Bay Area MTC, SACOG, Central Valley, SCAG, SANBAG, and SANDAG.